kfirbreger/Kfir-Breger-Blog/src/a-long-day.md

-Title:A Long day
+Title: A Long day
 Date: 2007-08-18 00:39:09
-Tags: Me, programming
+Tags: programming

-This has been one long, and interesting day I finally got the code part of my project done.
+This has been one long, and interesting day.
+I finally got the code part of my project done.
 Though I still need to finish testing it, it looks like its all good.
 I had spent all yesterday developing the equations in Maple.
 I wont bore you with the math but there sure was a lot of it.
 I ended up with 3 full pages